CygnusNetworks/pynotifyd/README.md

 * a json module (cjson, Python >=2.6 json or json from json-py)

-For notifications of new queue files (inotify) you should consider installing inotify.
+For notifications of new queue files (inotify) you should consider installing pyinotify.
 Otherwise a signal handler is used.

 Both the client and the daemon share a configuration file.
 It contains a queue directory which must be writable to the client and must not contain any other files.
 The client enqueues a message by adding a file to the queue directory.
 The daemon notices the file (using inotify) and starts processing the message.
 It tries different providers and waits some time according to a retry logic defined in the configuration file.